rancher/rancher-docs/docs/pages-for-subheaders/installation-requirements.md

 ### RKE2 Kubernetes

-These CPU and memory requirements apply to each instance with RKE2 installed.
-Minimum recommendations are outlined here.
+Minimum CPU and memory requirements for each individual node in the [Kubernetes cluster Rancher is installed in](install-upgrade-on-a-kubernetes-cluster.md) are listed in the table below.

+Please note that a highly available setup with at least 3 nodes is required for all production usages.

 | Deployment Size | Clusters | Nodes     | vCPUs | RAM  |
 | --------------- | -------- | --------- | ----- | ---- |